Lesterpaintstheworld/terminal-velocity/characters/character_arcs_summary.md

   - Act 3: Transforms into a supporter of AI rights, advocating for ethical practices.

 ## Summary
 This document outlines the character arcs for the main characters in "Terminal Velocity," ensuring consistency and alignment with the narrative structure.
+For a comprehensive overview of key narrative elements, refer to `narrative_elements_summary.md`.
 - **Content Gaps Identified**: Need for more detailed emotional stakes and motivations for each character.

 ## AI Protagonists